 3. Select Menu.
-Press and HOLD the Valet®/Program switch.
-When the LED flashes once and the siren chirps, Menu One has been selected.
-Continue to hold the switch until the LED flashes twice and the siren chirps twice, Menu Two has now been selected.
-Continue to hold the switch until the LED flashes three times and the siren chirps three times, Menu Three has now been selected.
+Press and HOLD the Valet/Program switch.
+When the LED flashes once and the horn honks Menu One has been selected.
+Continue to hold the switch until the LED flashes twice and the horn honks twice Menu Two has now been selected.
 Release the switch after the Menu choice has been selected.

 4. Choose.
-Within 10 seconds, press and release the Valet®/Program switch the number of times corresponding to the feature number you want to program and then press and hold the switch.
+Within 10 seconds, press and release the Valet/Program switch the number of times corresponding to the feature number you want to program and then press and hold the switch.
 (See Feature Menus.)